sessionjs/docs/docs/polling.md

 })
 ```

-You can use methods `startPolling`, `stopPolling` and `setInterval` on Poller instance to control it.
-Read more in JSDoc hints in your code editor or IDE.

 ## Controlled polling on demand

 To disable default interval of 2500 ms, pass `interval: null` to Poller constructor